mintedreward/heartmail/README.md

 - [ ] Automatically switch primary heartmail if it is the first custom one
 - [ ] Automatically insert MB heartmails (primary paymail, mbUserId paymail) at new account
 - [ ] Fill MB heartmails (primary paymail, mbUserId) for existing accounts
 - [ ] Deploy to production

-Accounts:
-- [x] Create account on front-page signs in the account
-- [x] Create account on accounts page signs in the account
-- [x] Redirect access key page to to sign in page if not signed in
-- [x] NavBar avatar: goes to settings page (if signed in) or sign in page (if not signed in)
-- [x] NavBar avatar also works on home, about, terms, privacy
-- [ ] Deploy to production

 Avatars: